Excellent: 4.9/ 5 ★★★★★ based on 119 reviews

 If you are travelling with infants or small children, it’s a good idea to leave yourself plenty of time to navigate your way through the airport before catching your flight.
 Exeter Airport is well equipped to deal with younger passengers.

-Baby change facilities are available both land and airside, and there is a small children’s activity area in the departure lounge.
+Baby change facilities are available on both land and airside, and there is a small children’s activity area in the departure lounge.
 You will need to check with your airline whether you are permitted to take your buggy all the way to the aircraft, but this is usually the case.

 Baby essentials like nappies, wipes and formula are all available to buy in the departure area if you forget anything you will need for the journey.
 WH Smith also stocks a range of puzzles, books and activity packs suitable for children to keep them entertained on the flight.